kakaoenterprise/JORLDY/README.md

 ## :exclamation:Notification

 Currently, JORLDY is pre-release version.
-It only supports Linux, but you can use JORLDY with **Docker** on Windows and Mac.
+It supports Linux only, but all the scripts can be run on Windows and Mac in the following ways.
+- Windows: Docker or WSL
+- Mac: Docker

 However, you can use only (single, sync_distributed)_train_nomp.py and eval.py on a local environment in Windows and Mac.
-In WSL, there is an issue with the algorithm using the target network in the script using multiprocessing library.
 We will address these issues as soon as possible.

 **\* (single, sync_distributed)_train_nomp.py: these scripts don't use multiprocessing library.
 In detail, the manage process is included in the main process.
 So it can be a bit slow.**